Cleaning pennies with ketchup: easy and fun STEM for kids.

 Why Do Pennies Get Dirty?

 Why do pennies get dark and dingy?
-I’m not talking about the literal dirt that can gather on them.
-I’m talking about the residue that is still present even if you rinse your pennies off with water.
+I’m not talking about the literal dirt that ends up collecting on them I’m talking about the residue that is still present even if you rinse your pennies off with water.
 This ‘dirt’ is actually copper oxide.
 Oxygen in the atmosphere has a negative charge that is attracted to the positive charge of the copper in the penny.
 They react to form copper oxide, which is darker in color.
 This is why bright shiny pennies dull with age.

 Cleaning Pennies with Ketchup: The Scientific Method